hillwithsmallfields/land/README.md

   - user-actions --- shell commands to do at the end
   - system-directories --- directories to make as root, should be absolute
   - user-directories --- directories to make as the user, relative to the user's home directory
+  - web --- a dictionary binding URLs to fetch to the filenames to store them in, where relative filenames are take relative to the user's home directory